caseyg/awesome/TOPICS.md

 *   [tmcw/big](https://github.com/tmcw/big) - presentations for busy messy hackers

-## project-management

-*   [freeplane/freeplane](https://github.com/freeplane/freeplane) - Application for Mind Mapping, Knowledge Management, Project Management.
-Develop, organize and communicate your ideas and knowledge in the most effective way.

-*   [automazeio/ccpm](https://github.com/automazeio/ccpm) - Project management system for Claude Code using GitHub Issues and Git worktrees for parallel agent execution.

-*   [makeplane/plane](https://github.com/makeplane/plane) - 🔥🔥🔥 Open-source Jira, Linear, Monday, and ClickUp alternative.
-Plane is a modern project management platform to manage tasks, sprints, docs, and triage.

-*   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
-AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
-The leading open source Notion alternative.

 ## writing

 *   [freeplane/freeplane](https://github.com/freeplane/freeplane) - Application for Mind Mapping, Knowledge Management, Project Management.
 Develop, organize and communicate your ideas and knowledge in the most effective way.